How does a GMC policy work?

 The policyholders do not need to go for any medical examination in order to be covered under the GMC.
 All employees are by default covered under their company’s health insurance policy from their day of joining.
-This benefit continues till they are a part of the organization.
+This benefit continues until they are a part of the organization.

 Organizations offering GMC can customize the policy terms and riders.
-For instance, if they feel that majority of the employees have aged parents to take care of they can include a top-up facility or remove any upper limit for policy enrollment for parents.
+For instance, if they feel that the majority of the employees have aged parents to take care of they can include a top-up facility or remove any upper limit for policy enrollment for parents.

 Just like HNIs get a dedicated wealth manager, organizations offering GMC get a policy SPOC.
 This is due to the volume of business associated with one single policy.
 Employees can reach out to the SPOC to get their queries resolved or seek assistance during hospitalization.